 All About Software Quality Assurance Engineers and Testers

-Job Description & Duties Develop and execute software test plans in order to identify software problems and their causes.
+Job Description: Develop and execute software test plans in order to identify software problems and their causes.

-Life As a Software Quality Assurance Engineer or Tester
+A Day in the Life of a Software Quality Assurance Engineer or Tester

 - Provide feedback and recommendations to developers on software usability and functionality.

-What Skills Do You Need to Work as a Software Quality Assurance Engineer or Tester?
+Qualities of a Software Quality Assurance Engineer or Tester

 When polled, Software Quality Assurance Engineers and Testers say the following skills are most frequently used in their jobs: